Will using Topamax finally help you shed those unwanted pounds?

 - You aren’t combining it with a healthy diet or with exercise – No matter which weight loss medication you use you should always combine it with a healthy diet and exercise.
 Using weight loss medications by themselves often does not work.

-- You haven't been using it long enough (10) - Weight loss should NOT be extreme and occur over a period of a few weeks.
-Long lasting weight loss often takes months and months to achieve.
-Topamax may take 6-8 weeks to kick in then months after that for more weight loss.
+- You haven’t been using it long enough (10) – Weight loss should NOT be extreme and occur over a period of a few weeks.
+Long-lasting weight loss often takes months and months to achieve.
+Topamax may take 6-8 weeks to kick in.

 - Side effects of the medication may be causing weight gain – Some weight loss medications can paradoxically cause weight gain instead of weight loss.
 Be sure that you are not GAINING weight while taking Topamax.